davidmirror-ops/flyte-the-hard-way/docs/on-premises/microk8s/05-add-ingress-and-tls.md

 # Adding Ingress & TLS

-This section will demonstrate how to add ingress and tls to your flyte deployment in order to access flyte from any device in your local network.
+This section will demonstrate how to add Ingress and TLS to your flyte deployment in order to access flyte from any device in your local network.

-First of all, enable the ingress microk8s addon:
+First of all, enable the Ingress microk8s addon:
 ``` bash
 microk8s enable ingress
 ```

-> For simplicity reasons, this tutorial uses self-signed certificates to enable a tls connection.
+> For simplicity reasons, this tutorial uses self-signed certificates to enable a TLS connection.
 Create a self signed certificate for the hostname `flyte.local` like this:

 ``` bash